-‘Vivarium’ opens with a graphic scene depicting a cuckoo’s nest from which other offsprings are being brashly pushed off by just one bird demanding to be fed.
-A few moments later, Jesse Eisenberg’s character, Tom, finds one of these offsprings laying dead on the ground.
+‘Vivarium’ opens with a graphic scene depicting a cuckoo’s nest from which other offspring are being brashly pushed off by just one bird demanding to be fed.
+A few moments later, Jesse Eisenberg’s character, Tom, finds one of these offspring lying dead on the ground.
 In a rather casual manner, he claims that it’s a tough world out there and buries the bird.
 And it’s these initial moments of the film that very well capture the essence of its themes.

-With what follows, from being comical and funny, the film subtly drops its tone into a darker domain and presents a story that oozes with absurdity and existentialism.
-At times, it feels like you’re watching something very familiar and then, other times, it seems extremely mundane.
+With what follows, from being comical and funny, the film subtly drops its tone into a darker domain and presents a story that oozes absurdity and existentialism.
+At times, it feels like you’re watching something very familiar; other times, it seems extremely mundane.
 Well, if the film’s entire premise, especially its ending, left you wondering what it was all about, here’s an explainer for you.

 Plot Summary

-Starring as Gemma and Tom, Imogen Poots and Jesse Eisenberg are a young couple who are thinking of buying their first home.
-While trawling around looking for all the options that they have, they end up meeting a strange yet convincing real estate agent who takes them to a suburban development called Yonder.
-Initially, the suburban development seems like an ideal place where almost anyone would want to have a family home.
+Starring as Gemma and Tom, Imogen Poots and Jesse Eisenberg are a young couple considering buying their first home.
+While trawling around looking for all their options, they meet a strange yet convincing real estate agent who takes them to a suburban development called Yonder.
+Initially, suburban development seemed like an ideal place for almost anyone to want to have a family home.

 The Boy and the Vivarium, Explained

 A simple one-dimensional explanation for the movie would be that it depicts some sort of an alien invasion.
 As the title suggests, Tom and Gemma were kept in a vivarium—an enclosed environment with semi-natural conditions for the purpose of observation.
-This theory also explains all the supernatural incidents that take place throughout the runtime of the film.
+This theory also explains all the supernatural incidents that occur throughout the film’s runtime.
 Tom and Gemma never really see the people who have kept them there but they still get supplies almost every day.
 Moreover, during the second half of the film, Tom obsesses over digging a hole in his garden and eventually ends up finding a dead body in it.
 Later, he, too, gets mysteriously poisoned by something and dies.

 The package in which they had received the baby came with a note that said: “raise the child and be released.”
 Being released did not mean that they would be left out in the world.
 It meant that once they’re done raising the child, they could finally rest in peace and be released from the vivarium forever.
 In another scene, the boy gets a strange book from somewhere, which contains a mysterious alien language and diagrams of human reproduction.
 And when Gemma asks him to imitate the person who gave him the book, he turns into this weird creature with frog-like anatomy.
 So going by all of this, it becomes pretty evident that the couple was abducted by an alien species who used them as a host and then “released” them.